Breast Oncology Fellowship

-Established in 1999, breast care fellowship program was the first pilot fellowship program to benefit from a Komen Foundation Fellowship Grant.
+Established in 1999, the UT Southwestern Medical Center breast care fellowship program was the first pilot fellowship program to benefit from a Komen Foundation Fellowship Grant.
 We offer a dynamic, one-year, interdisciplinary training program that includes a four- to five-month rotation in the fellow's area of specialty, as well as one-month rotations in other areas, including breast imaging, medical oncology, pathology, plastic surgery, radiation oncology, surgery, research, genetics, and psycho-oncology.

 UT Southwestern ranks among the top academic medical centers in the nation and our fellows train with some of the nation's leaders in breast disease diagnosis and treatment.